NikhilKrSharma/notes_and_study_material/quickNotes.md

     ![SoftMax](./media/softmax.jpg)

-3. **`Logarthms`**
+3. **`Logarithms`**
-    Imagine you have a giant calculator that can only do one thing: raise numbers to powers.
-That's exponentiation.
+    Imagine a giant calculator that can only do one thing: raise numbers to powers.
+That's **exponentiation**.

     For example, you put in 2 and 3, and it spits out 8 (because 2 raised to the power of 3 is 8).

-    Now, what if you wanted to do the opposite?
+    Now, what if you wanted to do the **opposite**?
 What if you have the answer (8) and want to know what number you have to raise 2 to get that answer (8)?
 That's where logarithms come in.

-    Logarithms are like the "undo button" for exponents.
-They tell you what exponent you need to use to get a certain answer.
+    **Logarithms are like the "undo button" for exponents.** They tell you what exponent you need to use to get a certain answer.
 In this case, the logarithm of 8 to base 2 (written as log2(8)) is 3.
 Because 2 raised to the power of 3 (3) equals 8.

     **There are two common types of logarithms:**
     - **Common logarithm (base 10)**: This is written simply as "**`log(x)`**" and uses 10 as the base.
 It's frequently used in science and engineering.